-This is an exclusive, uncut interview with Dan Irvin about his experience running automotive PR and corporate communications at Mitsubishi Motors, some of the challenges of doing PR in the automotive sector, and how technology has impacted his job.
+This is an exclusive, uncut interview with automotive PR expert Dan Irvin about his experience running public relations and corporate communications at Mitsubishi Motors, some of the challenges of doing PR in the automotive sector, managing their public relations agencies, and how technology has impacted his job.

 Dan Irvin is the director of corporate communications and public relations at Mitsubishi Motors North America.

 4:45 – Dan Irvin talks about the panel he spoke at on repairing corporate reputation at the Media Relations conference.

 5:32 – Irvin discusses repairing corporate reputation after a crisis: “It’s not a media relations issue.
 It ultimately begins from…communicating the slow, steady process to all your stakeholders, not just the media…”